tomaka/hlua/README.md

  - `#[export_lua_module]`: Must be put in front of a module.
 The name of the module must be the same as the name of your Lua module.
  - `#[lua_module_init]`: Can be put in front of a function inside the module.
 This function will be executed when the module is loaded.

+**Restrictions**:
+ - `fail!()` will crash the program.
+ - If you spawn tasks, they will have to end before the hand is given back to lua.

 ### Contributing

 Contributions are welcome!